ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 :::

 :::warning IMPORTANT
-Add all coding components to the `main` function created in the [⚙ Set Your Environment](/v3/guidelines/smart-contracts/howto/wallet#-set-your-environment) section.
+Add all coding components to the `main` function created in the [⚙ Set your environment](/v3/guidelines/smart-contracts/howto/wallet#-set-your-environment) section.

 Only the imports required for that specific code section are specified in each new section.
 Combine new imports with the existing ones as needed.
 :::